 The diagram below summarises the main ideas covered in this post:

 Ah, the irony…

 Many of you may be smiling at the irony of this post: you may have found this post by following the blog’s social media channels.
 Am I not fostering such addictions by using these channels for getting to an audience?
 On the other hand, should we not “meet people where they are”? (it certainly seems that almost everyone is in one of these social networks).
-This dilemma, along with reports from some of you that, even if you followed/liked the blog, you don’t manage to notice new posts as they come out in your algorithmically-concocted news feed, has led me to try to slowly move away from the big social networks, by providing an attractive, easy to use alternative: the Happy PhD Newsletter, a brand-new, more professional, and completely free mailing list for the blog14.
-Don’t worry, we will still be announcing new posts in social media as per-usual for some time… but consider joining the list if you want to get a weekly email alerting you to new blog posts, flashbacks and blog-related announcements, directly in your inbox.
-Newsletter subscribers will also get access to additional exclusive goodies like the “strategic plan towards your next dissertation milestone”, without being at the mercy of what the social media algorithms think will
+This dilemma, along with reports from some of you that, even if you followed/liked the blog, you don’t manage to notice new posts as they come out in your algorithmically-concocted news feed, has led me to try to slowly move away from the big social networks, by providing an attractive, easy to use alternative: the Happy PhD Newsletter, a brand-new, more professional, and completely free newsletter for the blog14.
+Don’t worry, we will still be announcing new posts in social media as per-usual for some time… but consider joining the newsletter if you want to get a weekly email alerting you to new blog posts, flashbacks and blog-related announcements, directly in your inbox.
+Newsletter subscribers will also get access to additional exclusive goodies like the “strategic plan towards your next dissertation milestone” or powerful “tiny practices/ideas”, without being at the mercy of what the social media algorithms think will

 addict engage them more.